 When the signature field identifies execution context for a previously active ORB, the target operations are determined by the data transfer state at the time the task set was aborted.
-If the data transfer had completed, successfully or in error, and completion status had been written to the initiator" status_FIFO (but no response had been received from the initiator), the target simply stores the same completion status again.
-The ORB remains active until the conditions specified by X are met.
+If the data transfer had completed, successfully or in error, and completion status had been written to the initiator's status_FIFO (but no response had been received from the initiator), the target simply stores the same completion status again.
+The ORB remains active The target shall maintain context information for the ORB until the conditions specified by 7.4 are met.
 Otherwise, when data transfer had been in progress, the target shall resume data transfer from the point specified by the execution context for the ORB.